-You might feel that you are on your own, overwhelmed, and overworked, but it’s important to realize that it doesn’t have to be that way.
+You might feel on your own, overwhelmed, and overworked.
+It’s essential to realize that it doesn’t have to be that way.
 Instead, we want to help you find the support you need and prevent caregiver burnout before it happens.
-Hiring a professional caregiver may be one option if your current employer lacks elder care benefits and you have more on your plate than you can handle.
+Hiring a professional caregiver may be one option if your employer lacks elder care benefits and you have more on your plate than you can handle.

-With that in mind, hiring a caregiver with MeetCaregivers allows you to remain hands-on in your loved one’s care.
-Our qualified caregivers will carry out routine tasks throughout the day so elders get the one-on-one companionship they need.
-In the same vein, the Care Portal gives you access to your loved one’s care so you can track and monitor them throughout the day.
+Hiring a caregiver with MeetCaregivers lets you stay hands-on in your loved one’s care.
+Our qualified caregivers will carry out routine daily tasks, giving elders the one-on-one companionship they need.
+Plus, you’ll get access to helpful free tools like the Care Portal, the handy app where you can track your loved one’s care throughout the day.

 - Choula, R. B., & Feinberg, L. F. (2012, October).
 Understanding the Impact of Family Caregiving and Work.
 Washington, DC.
 Retrieved April 19, 2019, from https://tinyurl.com/3hymnj68

 - Galinsky, E., & Matos, K. (2014, May 21).
 The Good News About Elder Care Benefits At Work.
 Forbes.
 Retrieved April 11, 2019, from https://tinyurl.com/5n98h2fw